CHARTER OF THE NOMINATING AND CORPORATE GOVERNANCE COMMITTEE OF THE BOARD OF DIRECTORS OF SEAGATE TECHNOLOGY HOLDINGS PLC

 - Establish and oversee a procedure to evaluate candidates for nomination to the Board, including those recommended by shareholders on a substantially similar basis as it considers other nominees.
 The Committee shall also adopt procedures for the submission of recommendations by shareholders as it deems appropriate.

-- If the Chairperson of the Board is not an independent director, the Committee shall nominate for election by the independent directors a Lead Independent Director from the Company’s independent directors at their first executive session after each annual meeting of the shareholders.
+- If the Chair of the Board is not an independent director, the Committee shall nominate for election by the independent directors a Lead Independent Director from the Company’s independent directors at their first executive session after each annual general meeting of the shareholders.

-- Recommend to the Board whether to accept or reject a director resignation, or take other action, where a director fails to receive a majority vote as specified under the Company’s Articles of Association.
+- Recommend to the Board the action to be taken with respect to any offer of resignation from a director or any action to be taken where a director fails to receive a majority vote as specified under the Company’s Constitution.

-- Oversee all necessary and appropriate inquiries into the backgrounds and qualifications of possible candidates to serve on the Board.
+- Oversee all necessary and appropriate inquiries into the backgrounds and qualifications of potential candidates to serve on the Board.

-- Consider questions of independence and possible conflicts of interest of members of the Board and senior executives of the Company.
+- Review questions of independence and possible conflicts of interest of members of the Board and senior executives of the Company.

 - Oversee the Company's Related Person Transaction Policy regarding the policies and procedures for the review, approval and ratification of related person transactions, as defined in applicable SEC rules.
 The Committee shall review and determine whether to approve or ratify related person transactions on an ongoing basis.

-- Develop, subject to approval of the Board, and oversee a process for annual evaluations of the Board and its committees and evaluate the performance of individual directors annually.
+- Manage the performance review process for the Board and its committees and evaluate the performance of individual directors.

-- Recommend members of the Board to serve on the committees of the Board, giving consideration to the criteria for service on each committee as set forth in the charter for such committee.
+- Recommend to the Board candidates to serve on the Board committees, giving consideration to the criteria for service on each committee as set forth in the charter of the relevant committee.

 - Recommend the removal of any member of any committee of the Board, where appropriate.